tckmn/xscast/README.md

 ## xscast

-Dependencies: `byzanz-record xwininfo xinput dzen2`
+Dependencies: `ffmpeg convert xwininfo xinput dzen2`

-To install all deps on Debian (some may already be installed):
+To install all deps on Arch (some may already be installed):

-    # apt-get install byzanz x11-utils xinput dzen2
+    # pacman -S ffmpeg imagemagick xorg-utils xorg-server-utils dzen2

 Usage: `./xscast.sh out.gif`